supposedly/nutshell/README.md

   - `-t [HEADER]`: Change the "COMPILED FROM RUELTABEL" header that is added by default to transpiled rules.
 (If `-t` is given no argument the header will be removed)
-  - `-f TRANSITION`: Find a certain transition defined within a tabel section; requires, of course, that the rule have a `@TABEL` section to search within.
-Makes it so that, if a certain cell isn't behaving the way it's supposed to, you can `-f` the transition it's undergoing and the script will find the offending transition for you (instead of making you guess at what you typo'd).
+  - `-f TRANSITION`: Find a certain transition defined within a tabel section; requires, of course, that the rule have a `@TABEL` segment to search within.
+If a certain cell isn't behaving the way it's supposed to, you can `-f` the transition it's undergoing and rueltabel will find the offending transition for you (rather than you having to guess at what you typo'd).
                      Transition should be given in the standard Golly form `C,N,...,C'` -- that is, state of the current center cell, then its neighborhood, and finally the state it transitions into on the next tick.
 Example [here](https://user-images.githubusercontent.com/32081933/39951382-2b37fca0-553e-11e8-87b5-69685dfe4881.png)!

 ## What's new
 - All variables always unbound, because needing to define eight "any state" vars is ridiculous.